lemaoliu/lemaoliu.github.io/index.md

 I have some intern positions available at NLP center, Tencent AI Lab.
 If you have any interests, welcome to drop me an email.

 ## Professional Activities
-- Session Chairs (ACL 2021; IJCAI 2019)
+- Area Chair (or SPC): IJCAI 2021, EMNLP 2022.
-- Senior Program Committee (IJCAI 2021)
+- Session Chairs: IJCAI 2019, ACL 2021.
-- (Publication) Co-chair (Findings of EMNLP 2020)
+- Publication Chair: Findings of EMNLP 2020.
-- Standing Reviewers (Computational Linguistics, Transaction of ACL)
+- Standing Reviewers: Computational Linguistics, Transaction of ACL.

 ## Selected Publications
 #### For full publication list, please check [publication page](publications.md).